Apodini/Apodini/Documentation/AdditionalFunctionality/Protocol Buffers.md

 }
 ```

-The same holds for non-primitive paramaters with nested data structures.
+The same holds for non-primitive parameters with nested data structures.

 ## Options